 Data analytics has become an integral part of sports in the last decade or so.
 As technology around sports is evolving so are the questions regarding it.
-One such petition that looks to safeguard players from big firms collecting player data,called ‘Project Red Card’.
+One such petition that looks to safeguard players from big firms collecting their data is called ‘Project Red Card’.

-In 2021 the petition gathered momentum.
-Finally in 2022 is set to be tried in court as a class action lawsuit.
+In 2021, the petition gathered momentum.
+Finally, in 2022, it is set to be tried in court as a class action lawsuit.
 Now it has become a highly debated topic in European football.
 Player data often provides the clubs with information that can drastically alter a player’s performance.
-Thus in the modern game data collection and processing are paramount for clubs to gain an edge.
+Thus in the modern game, data collection and processing are paramount for clubs to gain an edge.

 Football is increasingly focusing on data.
 Performance data, medical data, tracking data, financial data etc. But who owns this data?
 Do players have a right to it?
 Today we look at Project Red Card & look at the future of data ownership in football…

 Here is all you need to know about ‘Project Red Card’ and how it can change player data collection and analysis forever in every sport, not just football.

 In 2020, under the stewardship of Russell Slade, his organisation Global Sports Data and Technology group (GSDT) launched ‘Project Red Card’.

 The initiative looks to take legal action on behalf of football players against betting sites, video game developers and data processing companies.
 The claim stated that these 3rd party firms have been using players’ personal, tracking and performance data without consent or compensation.
 The project was set up to help players recover lost income stretching back to the last six years.
 Six years is the maximum under the UK statute of limitations.